Nick Monu: Life

 Nicholas Monu was born as the fourth child and second son of the Monu prince of Asaba, Obiora Monu, accountant and CEO of Obiora Monu & Co. in Lagos, and Mrs. Florence Monu (née Oluwo), teacher at the Corona School in Lagos.
 He spent his first childhood years in Nigeria, until he and his family left the country owing to the Biafran War.
 For a short while, the family lived with an uncle who was at that time the designated Nigerian ambassador to Germany and thereafter Italy.
-Later he attended St. Andrew’s School in Eastbourne and Millfield Senior School in Somerset.
+Later he attended St. Andrew's School in Eastbourne and Millfield Senior School in Somerset.
 Besides an elite European education, he was educated in singing, sport and arts.

-After having attended American University in Washington, D.C., and Webber Douglas Academy of Dramatic Art in London from 1987–1989, he was chosen together with another 11 English-speaking drama students to play the lead part in Anton Tschechow’s theatre play "Uncle wanja" at the Moscow Art Theatre in Russia.
+After having attended American University in Washington, D.C., and Webber Douglas Academy of Dramatic Art in London from 1987 to 1989, he was chosen together with another 11 English-speaking drama students to play the lead part in Anton Tschechow’s theatre play "Uncle wanja" at the Moscow Art Theatre in Russia.

-Thereafter he started his career in the UK as a freelance actor, appearing in productions like “Wind in the Willows” 1990 to 2011 at the Royal National Theatre, "Talking in Tongues" 1991 to 1992 at the Royal Court Theatre and "Blues for Mr. Charlie" 1992 to 1993 at the Manchester Royal Exchange.
+Thereafter he started his career in the UK as a freelance actor, appearing in productions like The Wind in the Willows 1990 to 2011 at the Royal National Theatre, Talking in Tongues 1991 to 1992 at the Royal Court Theatre and Blues for Mr. Charlie 1992 to 1993 at the Manchester Royal Exchange.
 Between 1994 and 1997 he became a member of the Berlin Schaubühne Ensemble and played leadparts, for example in "Hotel Orpheu", "Orestes", "Symposium" and "Die Sprache der Vögel".

 1998 he returned for a short while to London and played lead parts in the theatre productions "Oroonoko" at the Royal Shakespeare Company, The honest whore and Merchant of Venice at the Globe Theatre and started his film and television career.
 He starred in the BBC's EastEnders, Holby City, T.L.C., The Whistle Blower and the films Stigma and White Hawk.

 2001 he started with a series of performances in the opera Entführung aus dem Serail at the Wiener Volksoper as “Bassa Selim”.
 In 2002 he moved between Vienna and London, starring as "Othello" and "King Headley" at the Tricycle Theatre.
 In 2003 he joined the Ensemble of the Wiener Burgtheater and starred in productions like "Was Ihr wollt", "7 Sekunden oder in God we Trust", "Die Ziege", "Don Carlos", "Die Katze auf dem heißen Blechdach" and "Sofasurfin".
 2006 he appeared once again as "Bassa Selim" at the Opera de Marseille, marking his first stage début in France.